-- In the third year, the SCA will work with the Local Organisers of the following year's Digital Humanities conference to ensure that all the appropriate arrangements are in place for the presentation of the award and the lecture by the recipient.
+- In the third year, the SCA will work with the Local Organizers of the following year’s Digital Humanities conference to ensure that all the appropriate arrangements are in place for the presentation of the award and the lecture by the recipient.

 The recipient will receive prize money of approximately 1500 GBP (one thousand five hundred GB pounds), or a round number of about the same value in the currency in which the prize is to be awarded.
 The recipient is expected to give a public lecture, on a topic of his or her choice, at the annual international Digital Humanities conference at which the award is presented.
 This lecture will normally be one of the keynote or plenary lectures of the conference.
 The ADHO Standing Committee on Awards (SCA) will take steps to see that the lecture is published in some appropriate way, e.g. in one of the official ADHO journals.
-The SCA will liaise with the Local Organiser of the conference to ensure appropriate local and national publicity for the award and the lecture, e.g. a press release, press invitations, interviews and so on.
+The SCA will liaise with the Local Organizer of the conference to ensure appropriate local and national publicity for the award and the lecture, e.g. a press release, press invitations, interviews and so on.
 Consideration should also be given to recording and podcasting the lecture.
-The recipient will be a guest of honour of ADHO and the Local Organisers at the conference at which the award is made and the lecture given.
+The recipient will be a guest of honour of ADHO and the Local Organizers at the conference at which the award is made and the lecture given.
 All travel, accommodation and subsistence costs of the award recipient will be paid by ADHO.